evenorog/undo/README.md

 # Concepts

-* Commands can be merged before it is applied to the data-structures by using the [merge!] macro.
+* Commands can be merged before it is applied to the data-structures using [Merged].
   This makes it easy to build complex operations from smaller ones by combining them into a single command that can be applied, undone, and redone in a single step.
 * Commands can be merged after being applied to the data-structures by implementing the [merge] method on the command.